awsdocs/aws-codebuild-user-guide/doc_source/sample-source-version.md

  This sample demonstrates how to specify a version of your source using a format other than a commit ID \(also known as a commit SHA\)\.
 You can specify the version of your source in the following ways:
 +  For an Amazon S3 source provider, use the version ID of the object that represents the build input ZIP file\.
-+  For CodeCommit, Bitbucket, GitHub, and GitHub Enterprise, use one of the following:
++  For CodeCommit, Bitbucket, GitHub, and GitHub Enterprise Server, use one of the following:
   +  Pull request as a pull request reference \(for example, `refs/pull/1/head`\)\.
   +  Branch as a branch name\.
   +  Commit ID\.